aciccarello/ciccarello.me/_posts/you-should-try-wireless-charging.md

 ## Must be aligned to charge

 No one wants to wake up in the morning and realize their phone didn't charge, or worse, their alarm didn't go off because their phone died.
+Most wireless chargers have a charging indicator light.
+Most chargers can detect when you placed your phone on the charger but it didn't align it properly and show a warning light indicator.
+Different chargers have different light so look at the review of how clear the light is and whether it shuts off after a couple minutes so you can sleep if it is by your bedside.

 ## Sometimes a cord is better